tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 Because every information source that is evergreen or static eventually succumbs to a feed, and then to a junkfeed.

+## Junkfeeds are predatory

+Algorithms spot patterns and link together little glimpses of naked kids on YOutube into a distributed stochastic pedophile playlist.
+A nightmare pathwork canvas constructed by the invisible hand of the algorithm

 ## Junkfeeds police our information

 Just becasue they are junkfeeds doesn't mean they don't care for them.
 Quite the opposite - vast machinery and infrastructure